cunnie/writings/i_am_become_forever.md

 with your toes.

 "Emotions were very tricky, we never got a good handle on those.
-We'd give him a battery of tests which was basically asking one question, «How do you feel right now?» I was never happy with those tests."
+We'd give him a battery of tests which was basically asking one question, 'How do you feel right now?'
+I was never happy with those tests."

 "Then there were the run-of-the-mill tests — was he still breathing regularly?
 Was his heart beating?
 Could he still fall asleep?
 Did his digestion work